dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

     $> dockstore tool launch --local-entry Dockstore.wdl --json test.wdl.json

-What you see next will depend on what sort of operating system you are using and the names of your folders, but the beginning of it will look a little bit like this:
+What you see next will depend on which operating system you are using and the names of your folders, but the beginning of it will look a little bit like this:

 ::
-    Creating directories for run of Dockstore launcher in current working directory: /home/aduncan/Documents/dockstore-tool-bamstats
+    Creating directories for run of Dockstore launcher in current working directory: /home/aduncan/Documents/dockstore-bamstats
     Provisioning your input files to your local machine
-    Downloading: bamstatsWorkflow.bam_input from NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam to: /home/aduncan/Documents/dockstore-tool-bamstats/cromwell-input/aca839a6-92c4-4234-bc6d-460bcfe6f4d6/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam
+    Downloading: bamstatsWorkflow.bam_input from NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam to: /home/aduncan/Documents/dockstore-bamstats/cromwell-input/aca839a6-92c4-4234-bc6d-460bcfe6f4d6/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam
-    Calling out to Cromwell to run your workflow java -jar /home/aduncan/.dockstore/libraries/cromwell-30.2.jar run /home/aduncan/Documents/dockstore-tool-bamstats/Dockstore.wdl --inputs /tmp/foo7282099563694004806json
+    Calling out to Cromwell to run your workflow java -jar /home/aduncan/.dockstore/libraries/cromwell-30.2.jar run /home/aduncan/Documents/dockstore-bamstats/Dockstore.wdl --inputs /tmp/foo7282099563694004806json

+That text is from Cromwell and the Dockstore CLI, preparing all it needs to do in order to run your workflow.
+Although some of it might not seem to make sense at first -- why does a workflow running locally need to "download" files that are already on the local disk? -- keep in mind that it needs to keep this process similiar to how it would run your WDL if it were in the cloud.
+By copying these files over, it is mimicking how they might be downloaded on a cloud environment.
+This duplication also prevents the original input files from being modified or moved to another place.

-Usually, with this example, you can expect your workflow to take about 5-10 minutes (usually faster).
-There is going to be a lot of text as your workflow is being run, but once you see this at the bottom, you'll know it's finished.
+How long your workflow takes to run will depend on your computer's hardware, but we have found running this particular workflow on the sample data provided takes less than 5 minutes on a 2020 Macbook Pro with 16 GB of memory.
+There is going to be a lot of text on the command line as your workflow progresses, and at one point it might even seem to pause.
+This "pause" is normal; when bamstats itself is executing, it does not output text to the command line.
+Once you see this text on your command line, you'll know it's finished.

 ::
     Cromwell stderr:

-    Saving copy of Cromwell stdout to: /home/aduncan/Documents/dockstore-tool-bamstats/Cromwell.stdout.txt Saving copy of Cromwell stderr to: /home/aduncan/Documents/dockstore-tool-bamstats/Cromwell.stderr.txt Output files left in place
+    Saving copy of Cromwell stdout to: /home/aduncan/Documents/dockstore-bamstats/Cromwell.stdout.txt Saving copy of Cromwell stderr to: /home/aduncan/Documents/dockstore-bamstats/Cromwell.stderr.txt Output files left in place

 Scroll up a little bit and look for the following text (or something like it; remember that the folder names will be different):